 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
-Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.
+Calorie information on food labels may be inaccurate, so please don't sweat the numbers too much.

 Hello!
 I'm Summer, a registered dietitian and home chef who loves to cook, eat, and create high quality content for you!
 Every recipe on this site has been tested by me to help ensure your success in the kitchen.
 All eaters are welcome here 🙂